jackyzha0/jackyzha0.github.io/content/thoughts/game design.md

 > A mistake we made early on was looking primarily at metrics like retention and monetization.
 These simply don’t tell us much about what motivates players to play.
 If I were to build the game again, I would have implemented the togetherness metric for the very first private alpha.

-A lot of pedagogy is covers the same questions as game design (especially tutorials): how much explicit guidance should a student/player get in an activity?
+A lot of pedagogy covers the same questions as game design (especially tutorials): how much explicit guidance should a student/player get in an activity?

 The "[vow of silence](https://www.youtube.com/watch?v=xrDZ--AuiL8)": to preserve the joy of discovery, games should carefully structure their activities so that players will learn what they need through [play](thoughts/play.md).
 An approach very similar to the [constructionist](thoughts/constructionist.md) ones found in [Mindstorms](thoughts/Mindstorms.md)